-WASHINGTON: The number of Americans filing new claims for unemployment benefits unexpectedly rose last week, but the increase likely understates the rapidly improving labor market conditions as more parts of the economy reopen and fiscal stimulus kicks in.
+WASHINGTON: The number of Americans filing new claims for jobless benefits unexpectedly rose last week, but remained at levels associated with tightening labor market conditions.

-Initial claims for state unemployment benefits totaled a seasonally adjusted 744,000 for the week ended April 3 compared to 728,000 in the prior week, the Labor Department said on Thursday.
-Economists polled by Reuters had forecast 680,000 applications in the latest week.
+Initial claims for state unemployment benefits increased 23,000 to a seasonally adjusted 248,000 for the week ended Feb.
+12, the Labor Department said on Thursday.
+Economists polled by Reuters had forecast 219,000 applications for the latest week.